ozfortress/ozfortress_docs/docs/info/staff.md

 # Current & Past Staff
+!!!abstract "Staff Tag Disclaimer"
+    ozfortress has seen dozens of staff members over the last couple decades, and without them it would not be where it is today.
+Below you'll find the current and past staff members listed with contact info.
+Please note, if a "staff" member is not on this page, they are not a staff member and you should report them to the League Director.

+    ozfortress staff are no longer expected to run the "ozfortress" tag in their Steam alias, so this page is the best resource to check if a staff member is who they say they are.

+    **If you are found actively trying to impersonate, apply affiliation with, or deceive community members by acting as a member of the ozfortress staff, you will be punished.**

 ## Team Leads/Heads
 Have an issue that isn't within the Sixes or Highlander realm?
 Good chance our Team Leads/Heads will have an answer for you.
 As always, we ask that you go through either `#sixes-support` / `#highlander-support` / `#ticket-support` within our [Discord](https://discord.gg/7E6kC2H "If you have issues with verification, please contact an administrator via the sidebar in Discord.") first before contacting one of us directly.